solemnsky/solemnsky-js/README.md

 SolemnSky's development at the moment is seperated into two distinct components: top-level control structures and 'modes', javascript objects over which the top-level control structures are parameterized.

+Modes control the game logic throughout periods of the game where the only networked information involves the shifting of a dynamic (but fairly small) state.
+That is, things like switching maps are done during the execution of modes.
+This is to make the specification of modes as simple and easy to understand as possible.

 ## modes

 To define a mode, a constructor must be exported along with the following prototypical methods:

 ### initialisation and simulation

-	- init(players): this is called exactly once at the beginning of the game
+	- init(initData): this is called exactly once at the beginning of the game, with a piece of initData.
+This data is expected to be large, and can contain things such as runtime resources and world maps.

 	- step(delta): this is called at ~60Hz, and is supplied with the delta time since its last call.
 Its intention is to step the game world forward, simulating all game mechanics.

 ### joining and quitting